Weight gain during pregnancy: what to check?

 What is the month of pregnancy when you gain the most weight?

-The 2nd trimester of pregnancy is the period of greatest weight gain, from the 3rd to the 6th month of pregnancy, as the baby's caloric needs and weight increase.
+The 2nd trimester of pregnancy is the period when you gain the most weight, between the 3rd and 6th months of pregnancy, because it's at this time that the baby's caloric needs and weight are increasing.
 Weight gain in the 2nd trimester ranges from 0.5 kg to 1 kg per week, for a total of between 5 kg and 6 kg.

 The onset of weight gain during pregnancy varies from one woman to another, but generally speaking, the first "real" kilos arrive from the 3rd or 4th month of pregnancy.

-It should not be "stopped", but at the very most slowed down if the curve is seen to be rising too fast.
-You should then follow your doctor's recommendations, particularly with regard to diet and exercise.
+Weight gain should not be "stopped", but at most slowed down if the curve is rising too fast.
+In this case, you should follow your doctor's recommendations, particularly with regard to diet and exercise.

 More articles